fram-x/react-native-fluid/README.md

 Declarative animations for React Native and React Native Web.

-*NOTE: This is pre-relase and should not be used in production.*
+*NOTE: This is a pre-release and should not be used in production.*

 ## Installation